🖌️ Professional Cabinet Painting · Massachusetts

 Two-Tone or Complex Kitchens

-Upper/lower color split, glass cabinets, specialty glazing, or larger kitchen with many surfaces.
+Upper/lower color split, painted island accent, glass cabinets, glazing, or larger kitchen with many surfaces.
+Two-tone cabinet designs add masking and separate coat application time.

 $7,500–9,900complete project